cs-ed/ed-tech-plan-cicero5000/README.md

 *Note: teachers at AUSD have access at two Google accounts: one for professional, job related material and another to teach / interact with students (class related issues).
 Each account provides considerable amounts of cloud stoage.*

 2. Student's HP Chromebook
    The students' HP chromebooks vary from one another.
-Some are new while others are 3 to 4 years old.
+Some are new while others are three to four years old.
 All use the Chrome OS.
 Unfotunately, I do not have access to additional specifications.
 AUSD school discontinued the use of computer labs a few years ago.

 ### Application